fredericoco/microservices/K8/README.md

 To deal with this issue and the new scaling issue, Airbnb transitioned to a using kubernetes in 2017 in the cloud.
 Ths simplified the work of the engineers at airbnb and now it facilitates 500 implementations per day.

+Instead of commiting to one monolith and dealing with issues relating to rollback, having several clusters and thosand of nodes makes it easier to commit changes.

 https://www.altoros.com/blog/airbnb-deploys-125000-times-per-year-with-multicluster-kubernetes/

 ### K8 diagram